skip to main content

 4. Orthopedically prescribed devices that permit a student to participate in activities without risk of harm.

-13. Nonpublic School – A school that receives funds from the Maryland State Department of Education for the purpose of providing special education and related services to students with disabilities.
+13. Nonpublic School – A school that receives funds from the Maryland State Department of Education (MSDE) for the purpose of providing special education and related services to students with disabilities.

 14. Parent – Any one of the following, recognized as the adult(s) legally responsible for the student: